PitzTech/strapi-labs/README.md

-# Strapi application
+# Strapi application test

-A quick description of your strapi application
+A strapi repo to test version 3